 - Quality – A quantum leap in audit quality.
 Allows

-There is no doubt that the audit market will continue to face challenges and technology adoption will become an essential focus for Accounting firms as they look to ensure the necessary step change in audit quality and effectiveness.
+There is no doubt that the audit market will continue to face challenges and technology adoption will become an essential focus for Accounting firms as they look to ensure the necessary step change in audit quality and audit efficiency.
 Validis is poised to help your firm meet those technology challenges.
 We continue to provide your clients with the highest level of service.

 To find out more about Verification Workpapers for Audit visit the solution overview page, or email firstname.lastname@example.org